digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/json-api.rst

    }

 updateId: A unique identifier for this ledger update/transaction.
 You can use this to track this specific operation in logs.
 completionOffset: The position in the ledger where this transaction was committed.
 For example, 1666 means this was the 1,666th transaction on this participant.

-See the contract creation in lnav by filtering for ``AppInstallRequest``
+See the contract creation in lnav by filtering for ``AppInstallRequest`` or filter by the ``updateId`` value.

 .. code-block:: text